sachin87/week-of-month/README.md

 ## Assumption

-Sunday is the first day of week.
+Sunday is the first day of the week.

 ## Getting Started

-Week of month is released as a Ruby Gem.
+Week_of_month is released as a Ruby Gem.
 The gem is to be installed within a Ruby or Rails application.
 To install, simply add the following to your Gemfile:

 ```ruby